zhengthomastang/2018AICity_TeamUW/README.md

-# Single-camera and Inter-camera Vehicle Tracking and 3D Speed Estimation Based on Fusion of Visual and Semantic Features (AI City Challenge Workshop in CVPR 2018)
+# Single-camera and Inter-camera Vehicle Tracking and 3D Speed Estimation Based on Fusion of Visual and Semantic Features (Winner of Track 1 and Track 3 at the AI City Challenge Workshop in CVPR 2018)

 This repository contains our source code of Track 1 and Track 3 at the [AI City Challenge](https://www.aicitychallenge.org) Workshop in [CVPR 2018](http://cvpr2018.thecvf.com/program/workshops).
 Our team won in both of the tracks at the challenge.